swiftcoder2020/milestone_project_1/README.md

 With this in mind, the primary focus is to project into the build of a website as a subtle yet bold, professional portfolio that encompasses the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured.
 The aim of this is to convey to prospective employers in assisting them to achieve their goal in the duration of their browsing experience to provide that value.

-In the duration of the conception stage in planning for this project, research was undertaken to establish what other portfolio based websites had been developed and through my educational knowledge and some professional experience, I was able to factor in the user's viewpoint by visiting those examples to utilise the current tools and technologies to ascertain the appropriate features, design & styling themes and structure.
+In the duration of the conception stage in planning for this project, research was undertaken to establish what other portfolio based websites had been developed and through my educational knowledge and some professional experience, I was able to factor in the user's viewpoint by visiting those examples to utilise the current tools and technologies to ascertain the appropriate features, design & styling themes, especially making colour & images accessible and structure.
 Through experience, I identified that the target audience is going to be diverse, thus the website portfolio requires to cater for this wide net of opportunities.

 ## Scope